fgirault/smeuhsocial/README.md

 Introduction
 ============

-smeuhsocial aka smeuh-tribe aims to become a social web platform for members and friends of [Smeuh.Org ](http://smeuh.org).
+smeuhsocial is the app that powers [My.Smeuh](https://my.smeuh.org), the community platform of [Smeuh.Org](http://smeuh.org).
 It's based on [Pinax](http://pinaxproject.com) which is itself based on [Django](http://djangoproject.com).
 This document is written in [Markdown](http://daringfireball.net/projects/markdown/syntax).

 Instructions presented here are incomplete and poorly tested so don't hesitate to ask for help if you run into trouble.

 Developement Setup
 ==================